Hsieh Su-wei: 2013: Top 25 in singles, Wimbledon and Tour Championships doubles titles

 Hsieh began the season at the inaugural Shenzhen Open, seeded fourth.
 She lost in the second round to Annika Beck.
 She then lost in the first round of the Hobart International to regular doubles partner Peng Shuai.
 At the Australian Open, Hsieh was seeded for the first time in a Grand Slam singles tournament.
-Seeded 26th, she won her first-round match against Lara Arruabarrena but lost in the second to two-time Grand Slam champion Svetlana Kuznetsova.
+Seeded 26th, she won her first-round match against Lara Arruabarrena but lost in the second to two-time major champion Svetlana Kuznetsova.
 In doubles, Hsieh and Peng lost a tough match to top seeds Sara Errani and Roberta Vinci in the third round.
 In mixed doubles, Hsieh reached the quarterfinals with partner Rohan Bopanna, where they lost to Květa Peschke and Marcin Matkowski.

 Hsieh entered the Pattaya Open but lost to Marina Erakovic in the first round.
 She then lost in the second round in Doha and Dubai.
 As the defending champion in Kuala Lumpur, Hsieh was seeded second and advanced to the quarterfinals with wins over Kurumi Nara and Zhang Shuai.
 However, she lost in the quarterfinals to eventual finalist Bethanie Mattek-Sands, and her ranking fell from No. 23 to No. 35.
 Hsieh then fell in the second round of the Indian Wells Open to American Jamie Hampton.
 However, she and Peng reached the semifinals of the doubles tournament, defeating the No. 1 ranked team of Sara Errani and Roberta Vinci in the second round.
 She was defeated in the second round of the singles tournament at the Miami Open, but was less successful in doubles this time around, falling in the second round to the wildcard pairing of Kuznetsova and Pennetta.